Ward 6 Candidate Information

 #2: The arts must be treated as foundational to Calgary’s future—not an afterthought.
 A truly vibrant, world-class city embeds arts and culture into its economic, civic, and community-building strategies.
 From drawing in tourism to supporting talent attraction and retention, the arts play a critical role in shaping Calgary’s identity and economic strength.
 A strong cultural scene helps fuel the hospitality industry, adds to our quality of life, and drives broader investment by making Calgary a more desirable place to live, work, and play.
 Culture contributes $5.3 billion annually to Alberta’s economy and creates over 53,000 jobs.
 While many artists face low wages, the broader impact of the sector is undeniable.
 Whether it’s Folk Fest bringing thousands to our parks, or local theatre and music scenes engaging Calgarians and newcomers alike, the arts are essential infrastructure for a future-focused city.
 If we want to attract global talent, keep young people here, and grow our local economy, investing in the arts isn’t optional—it’s strategic.

-#3: As a mayor or city councillor, championing the arts goes far beyond budget lines — it’s about reframing the sector as a driver of economic, social, and civic growth.
+#3: As a city councillor, championing the arts goes far beyond budget lines — it’s about reframing the sector as a driver of economic, social, and civic growth.
 To funders and the business community, we would position arts and culture as essential to Calgary’s competitive edge that requires both public and private sector investment. .
 Culture contributes $5.3 billion annually to Alberta’s economy and supports over 53,000 jobs.
 A thriving arts scene is directly tied to tourism, hospitality, talent retention, and innovation.
 We would actively seek cross-sector partnerships that embed the arts into economic development, infrastructure projects, and placemaking strategies, treating artists as co-creators of Calgary’s future.
 We would encourage the business community to do their part, by investing in the arts, through sponsorships, philanthropy or engaging artists for their events.
 To constituents, we would highlight the lived experience: Calgarians engage in an average of 2.5 cultural activities each month.
 Arts are already a core part of people’s lives — whether through festivals, local theatre, music, or public art.
 We would champion grassroots arts initiatives, support activation of public spaces, and advocate for better access to affordable arts venues, including in underserved communities.
 Ultimately, we would use our platform to celebrate artists as builders of the city’s spirit, economy, and shared identity — and ensure their work is valued and visible across Calgary.

 Statement Chosen: